Must try food and drinks in Istria

 Both types of pasta are often served in a rich truffle sauce, which enhances their flavor and makes for a luxurious dining experience.
 The truffles used in these dishes are usually harvested locally, particularly in the forests near the town of Motovun, making the dish a true Istrian delicacy.

-Brudet Stew
+Brudet stew

 Brudet, or brodetto, is a savory fish stew that reflects the region’s deep connection to the sea.
 This dish is prepared with a variety of seafood, including fish, shellfish, and occasionally squid, cooked in a tomato-based sauce with garlic, onions, and white wine.
 Brudet is traditionally served with polenta, which helps soak up the rich, flavorful broth.
 It’s a dish that’s as comforting as it is delicious, and it showcases the freshness of Istrian seafood.